Book cover

 Updating static method calls after a Move Method. averageAmongMedians was moved from PlatformTestUtil to ArrayUtil.

-However, as the reader can observe in this figure, this update was not difficult because averageAmongMedians is a static method.
-Therefore, only the class name was changed at each call site.
+As observed in this figure, this update was straightforward because averageAmongMedians is a static method.
+Therefore, only the class name needed to be changed at each call site.

-In other cases, however, it’s not simple to update the calls after a Move Method.
-This happens when there are no references to objects of the target class in the call sites.
-In such cases, a possible solution is to leave a simple implementation of the method in the original class, which just forwards the calls to the new method’s class.
+However, in other cases, updating the calls after a Move Method refactoring is not straightforward.
+This occurs when there are no references to objects of the target class in the call sites.
+In such cases, one possible solution is to leave a simple implementation of the method in the original class, which forwards the calls to the new method’s class.
 This way, the existing calls do not need to be updated.
 An example is shown below.
-First, the original code:
+First, here is the original code:

 class A {